 This article outlines how to manage email administrators inside of the Reseller Control Panel.
-Email administrators are users that have a higher access level in order to manage email accounts to various levels.
+Email administrators are users that have a higher access level in order to manage email accounts to various levels in the MAC.

 Email administrator roles